hulquest/ez-rancher/README.md

 For tfvars config file examples, refer to [tfvars examples](rancher.tfvars.example)

-`terraform apply` will create a `deliverables/` directory to save things like the kubeconfig, ssh keys, etc
+`terraform apply` will create a `deliverables/` directory to save things like the kubeconfig, ssh keys, etc...

 ### Docker (Recommended)